AndreNB1702/fraud-detection/README.md

 # fraud-detection

-Project detecting fraud with Machine Learning - Artificial Intelligence - Universidade Federal de Rondônia

 English:

+Project detecting frauds with Machine Learning - Artificial Intelligence - Universidade Federal de Rondônia

 In this project, I used Boosting Models and compared to Baseline Models.

 analysis.ipynb: contains the exploratory analysis of the dataset.
 It was found that